-We at the Cognitive Lexicon Laboratory take a formal approach to study the lexicon—the system for organizing words and meaning.
-The broad question we ask is how languages rely on a finite lexicon to express a growing and potentially infinite set of ideas over time and across cultures.
-We investigate the emergent properties of the lexicon that help resolve this tension, such as the extension of word meaning over time.
-Our research explores the computational mechanisms and knowledge that underlie this variation and its connections with word meaning variation across languages and lexical innovation.
-This line of inquiry has applications in natural language processing: it will enable machines to learn to process and communicate novel meaning beyond conventional language and adapt to changing communicative needs.
-The methods we develop for longitudinal text analysis can also inform sociomoral changes that are reflected in natural language use.
+We at the Cognitive Lexicon Laboratory take a computational approach to study the lexicon—the system of word-meaning mappings for human communication.
+The overarching question we ask is how languages rely on a finite lexicon to express a growing and potentially infinite set of ideas over time and across cultures.
+We investigate the emergent properties of the lexicon that help resolve this tension, such as the extension of word meanings and the formation of new words and expressions.
+We develop formal theories to characterize the cognitive mechanisms of word meaning extension and the basic principles underlying cross-linguistic semantic variation.
+This line of inquiry has led to the development of computational models that support the generation and interpretation of novel lexical use in machines.
+The methods we develop for diachronic text analysis also inform social-moral changes that are reflected in natural language use.

 - Hahn, M. and Xu, Y. (2022) Crosslinguistic word order variation reflects evolutionary pressures of dependency and information locality.
 PNAS, 119(24), e2122604119.

 - Prystawski, B., Grant, E., Nematzadeh, A., Lee, S.W.S., Stevenson, S., and Xu, Y. (2022) The emergence of gender associations in child language development.
 Cognitive Science, 46, e13146.

 - Yu, L. and Xu, Y. (2021) Predicting emergent linguistic compositions through time: Syntactic frame extension via multimodal chaining.
 EMNLP 2021.

 - Xu, A., Stellar, J.E., and Xu, Y. (2021) Evolution of emotion semantics.
 Cognition, 217, 104875.

 - Sun, Z., Zemel, R., and Xu, Y. (2021) A computational framework for slang generation.
 TACL, 9, 462-478.